{{unknown}}

 Christmastide is now over and retailers have special Sales.
 Because, retailers hate ordinary time.
 They try to make even ordinary time into something special.
 Hence the reduced prices!

 In the liturgical calendar, we are back to the ordinary time.
 But even in our gospel reading there is an attempt to make the liturgy of today special too.
 Perhaps it is just to remind us that every Eucharistic celebration is special!
 As we are in Year A, we should have been listening to the Gospel of Matthew.
-But our gospel text for today came from the Gospel of John, as is the case every year on the 2nd Sunday in […]
+But our gospel text for today came from the Gospel of John, as is the case every year on the 2nd […]